CalebJohn/joplin-rich-markdown/README.md

 - file:// links only work with markdown link syntax (\[\]\(\) \<\>)
 - When hovering over an image on the bottom line, the image will be cut off
 	- This can be fixed by scrolling the editor down enough to display the image
+- Links opened on Windows systems will be opened in the background (i.e. the browser won't jump to the front)